dmagda/java-litters-everywhere/README.md

     /vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## How Java Generates Garbage in PostgreSQL
+##  PostgreSQL - Records Versioning and Vacuum

 This project includes a standard Spring Boot Java application that works with Postgres.
 While the application executes, it will insert, update and delete records in the database.
 This is what every app usually does.
 However, in Postgres, an update and delete don't delete an existing record right away...
 Let's explore what happens in reality.